daptx/RP-Malcomb/docs/report/preanalysis.md

 Eighteen independent variables are represented as indicators and drivers of four component themes of vulnerability/resilience: 1) *assets* and 2) *access* combine to create *adaptive capacity*, 3) *livelihood sensitivity*, and 4) *physical exposure*.
 Although the eighteen indicators are often discussed as driving vulnerability or resilience outcomes, they are not formally used as **predictor** or **response** variables in any statistical tests.

 The variables are presented below as described in various sections of the original paper, with the weighted values assigned to them for analysis of household resilience and climate vulnerability.
-Text is copied almost verbatim from the original study to facilitate finding the correct variables in data.
+Text is copied nearly verbatim from the original study to facilitate finding the correct variables in data.

 ##### Assets